best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ## Comments

 Perhaps the most common form of code documentation is comments.
-These are small notes by the developers of the code to other developers or anyone else reading the code at a low-level and serves as useful on the fly way of adding context to the codebase.
+These are small notes by the developers of the code to anyone else reading the code at a low-level.
+They also serve as useful, on the fly way of adding context to the codebase.

 Comments are essential for explaining the thought process of the person writing the code to anyone reading it down the line.
-For end consumers of code packages or code-driven analysis there are better ways to provide the relevant information (see below).
+When it comes to providing relevant and perhaps higher level documentation to the end consumer on the functionality of your code, there are much more appropriate solutions such as [docstrings](docstrings).

 However, for someone trying to alter the functionality or extend your code, comments are a great way to get a better understanding of the decision-making process that lead to the code in front of them.
 That said, one has to be careful when doing excesive commenting.
-Like other documentation, outdated comments and inaccuracies in the information in them might provide false context to an end reader and can lead to confusion.
+Like other documentation, outdated comments and inaccuracies in the explanations might provide false context to the reader and can lead to confusion or errors in downstream analysis or code.

 ````{tabs}